antonfirsov/docs/2021/10-Oct/announcing-fsharp-6/announcing-fsharp-6.md

 ## Making F# faster: Struct representations for partial active patterns

 F# includes [the active patterns](https://docs.microsoft.com/dotnet/fsharp/language-reference/active-patterns) feature that allows users to extend pattern matching in intuitive and powerful ways.
-In F# 6 we've augmented that feature with optional [Struct representations for active patterns] (https://github.com/fsharp/fslang-design/blob/main/FSharp-6.0/FS-1039-struct-representation-for-active-patterns.md).
+In F# 6 we've augmented that feature with optional [Struct representations for active patterns](https://github.com/fsharp/fslang-design/blob/main/FSharp-6.0/FS-1039-struct-representation-for-active-patterns.md).
 This allows you to use an attribute to constrain a partial active pattern to return a [value option](https://docs.microsoft.com/dotnet/fsharp/language-reference/value-options):

 ```fsharp
 [<return: Struct>]